-2 Data and Method
+2 Data and method

-In order to investigate diurnal cycles of precipitation over the northern coast of West Java, we used TRMM Real-Time Multi-satellite Precipitation Analyses (MPA-RT) product of 3B41RT dataset, so-called TRMM MPA-RT dataset with a spatial resolution of 0.25° × 0.25° at hourly time interval.
-The TRMM MPA-RT dataset of version 6 (2000-2010) and version 7 (2011-2016) (Huffman et al., 2007, 2016; Yong et al., 2015) contain precipitation estimates calibrated by the TRMM Combined Instrument and TRMM Microwave products (Harris et al., 2007; Liu et al., 2008; Yong et al., 2015).
-These data are archived, being updated in near (pseudo) real-time with a latency of 6 to 10 hours, and free to download from NASA's website at https://pmm.nasa.gov/data-access/downloads.
-In this case, we have obtained 16-year data record for the November through March (NDJFM) periods of November 2000 to March 2016.
-Other data involved in our analyses are daily wind data with spatial resolution of 2.5° × 2.5° derived from National Center for Environmental Prediction/National Center for Atmospheric Research (NCEP/NCAR) reanalysis (Kalnay et al., 1996) and Optimal Interpolated Sea Surface Temperature (OISST) from Simple Ocean Data Assimilation (SODA) dataset (Carton and Giese, 2008) that has spatial resolution of 0.25° × 0.25° at daily time interval.
+In order to investigate diurnal cycles of precipitation over the northern coast of West Java, we used the Tropical Rainfall Measuring Mission (TRMM) Real-Time Multi-satellite Precipitation Analyses (TMPA-RT) product of the 3B41RT dataset, the so-called TMPA-RT dataset with a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ at an hourly time interval.
+The TMPA-RT datasets of version 6 (2000-2010) and version 7 (2011-2016) (Huffman et al., 2007; Huffman, 2012; Yong et al., 2015) contain precipitation estimates calibrated by the TRMM Combined Instrument and TRMM Microwave products (Harris et al., 2007; Liu et al., 2008; Yong et al., 2015).
+These data are archived, being updated in near (pseudo) real time with a latency of 6 to 10 h, and are free for download from NASA's website at https://pmm.nasa.gov/data-access/ downloads (last access: April 2017).
+In this case, we have obtained a 16-year data record for the November through March (NDJFM) periods of November 2000 to March 2016.
+Other data involved in our analyses are daily wind data with a spatial resolution of $2.5^{\circ} \times 2.5^{\circ}$ derived from the National Center for Environmental Prediction/National Center for Atmospheric Research (NCEP/NCAR) reanalysis (Kalnay et al., 1996) and optimal interpolated sea surface temperature (OISST) using the advanced very high-resolution radiometer (AVHRR) dataset (Reynolds et al., 2007; Banzon et al., 2016) that has a spatial resolution of $0.25^{\circ} \times 0.25^{\circ}$ at a daily time interval.

-It should be noted that the TRMM MPA-RT dataset was intended to improve applications in flood prediction, with a downside of producing more false alarms in peak flow (Harris et al., 2007).
-However, as it has been demonstrated in many previous works (e.g., Mori et al, 2004; Kikuchi and Wang, 2008), consistent patterns of diurnal cycle in precipitation should still be possible to be extracted from the satellite data by averaging over a relatively long period of time.
-Moreover, Liu et al. (2008) have used the TRMM MPA-RT dataset to analyse propagating rainfall episodes in the Bay of Bengal in May to September periods during 2002 to 2004.
+It should be noted that the TMPA-RT dataset was intended to improve applications in flood prediction, with a downside of producing more false alarms in peak flow (Harris et al., 2007).
+However, as has been demonstrated in many previous works (e.g. Mori et al., 2004; Kikuchi and Wang, 2008), it should still be possible to extract consistent patterns of the diurnal cycle in precipitation from the satellite data by averaging over a relatively long period of time.
+Moreover, Liu et al. (2008) have used the TMPA-RT dataset to analyse propagating rainfall episodes in the Bay of Bengal in May to September periods during 2002 to 2004.

-In this study, we first analysed the composite diurnal patterns from the time series of gridded hourly precipitation averaged over the coastal area defined as red-line bordered polygon in Fig. 1 for the months of November through March.
-Additionally, we also analysed the diurnal composite of longitudinally averaged precipitation over the area defined by blue-dashed rectangle in the Fig. 1.
-Results of these analyses are then used to draw charts shown in Fig. 2 and will be discussed in Section 3.
+In this study, we first analysed the composite diurnal patterns from the time series of gridded hourly precipitation averaged over the coastal area defined as the red-line bordered polygon in Fig. 1 for the months of November through March.
+Additionally, we also analysed the diurnal composite of longitudinally averaged precipitation over the area defined by the blue-dashed rectangle in Fig. 1.
+Results of these analyses are then used to draw the charts shown in Fig. 2 and will be discussed in Sect.
+3.